 You can purchase a special bed bug proof mattress encasement that covers both your mattress and box spring.

 This provides 2 benefits….

-All bed bugs that were on your mattress will be trapped inside and eventually will starve.
+All bed bugs that were on your mattress will be trapped inside and eventually starve.

-All bed bugs that were outside your mattress can no long get into your mattress to hide.
+All bed bugs that were outside your mattress can no longer get into your mattress to hide.

 They’re easier to spot and be dealt with.

 Bed bugs are known to be elusive with an incredible ability to survive under adverse circumstances.